mun-tonsi/debian-vagrant-osticket/README.md

   Manually complete setup by visiting `http://10.0.0.10/setup` AFTER the first `vagrant up` command as per below.

-  After manually running setup please run the script `./ansible_vagrant_osticket_remove_setup.sh` to have the setup directory removed and the ost-config.php secured so it cannot be written any further.
+  After manually running setup, run the script [./ansible_vagrant_osticket_remove_setup.sh](ansible_vagrant_osticket_remove_setup.sh) to have the setup directory removed and the ost-config.php secured so it cannot be written any further.

 ## Running